zkpip/zkpip/docs/thread-start.md

 # ZKPIP Roadmap — MVS v1.0 (excerpt)

-> **Executive Summary:** ZKPIP MVS v1.0 delivers a stable foundation for ZK proof-bundle validation with four baseline adapters, a CLI toolchain, and the first Light Seal (single and batch) — providing an OSS-ready and grant-ready product for Ethereum developers.
+> **Executive Summary:** ZKPIP MVS v1.0 delivers a stable foundation for ZK proof-envelope validation with four baseline adapters, a CLI toolchain, and the first Light Seal (single and batch) — providing an OSS-ready and grant-ready product for Ethereum developers.

 **Deliverables (current focus):**